jantimon/react-hydration-rules/README.md

 ## 🎯 The Hydration Challenge

 When React hydrates server-rendered content, it needs to make components interactive while keeping the UI consistent.
-React 18 [introduced **selective hydration** and **concurrent rendering**](https://github.com/reactwg/react-18/discussions/37) to improve this process, but there are some tricky parts worth understanding
+React 19 introduced improvements to [selective hydration and concurrent rendering](https://github.com/reactwg/react-18/discussions/37), but there are some tricky parts worth understanding.

 ### Key Insight: Synchronous State Changes Overrule Suspense During Hydration

 > [!CAUTION]
-> **State updates during hydration always break Suspense** -> your server-rendered content will flash to loading spinners.
+> **State updates during hydration always break Suspense** → your server-rendered content will flash to loading spinners.
 You can prevent this by wrapping these state changes with `startTransition`

 ## 🚀 Quick Solutions (90% of cases)